google/OpenSK/docs/install.md

 ### Compiling the firmware

-If you are switching branches or used an old version of OpenSK before, we have tools to help you migrate on our develop branch.
+If you are switching branches or used an old version of OpenSK before, we have tools to help you migrate to our develop branch.
 You find more information on how to update your setup or reset your storage in its [install instructions](https://github.com/google/OpenSK/blob/develop/docs/install.md).